Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Create terrain surface from a local tile package/README.md

 * AGSArcGISTiledElevationSource
 * AGSSurface

-## About the data

-This terrain data comes from Monterey, California.

 ## Offline data

 This sample uses the [Monterey Elevation](https://arcgisruntime.maps.arcgis.com/home/item.html?id=cce37043eb0440c7a5c109cf8aad5500) tile package.
 It is downloaded from ArcGIS Online automatically.

+## About the data

+This terrain data comes from Monterey, California.

+## Additional information

+The tile package must be a LERC (limited error raster compression) encoded TPK.
+Details on can be found in the topic [Share a tile package](https://pro.arcgis.com/en/pro-app/help/sharing/overview/tile-package.htm) in the *ArcGIS Pro* documentation.

 ## Tags